MileHacker Logo

 Riva for Evening Drinks

-Enjoy cocktails or local wines at the many cafes along the promenade, absorbing the lively atmosphere and beautiful views.
+Enjoy cocktails or local wines at the many cafes along the promenade, absorbing the energetic mood and lovely views.

 Klapa Music